dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 :::tip
 What if the API has changed and new fields get added to the response?
 `dlt` will migrate your tables!
-See the `replace` mode and table schema migration in action in our [Colab Demo](https://colab.research.google.com/drive/1H6HKFi-U1V4p0afVucw_Jzv1oiFbH2bu#scrollTo=e4y4sQ78P_OM).
+See the `replace` mode and table schema migration in action in our [Schema evolution colab demo](https://colab.research.google.com/drive/1H6HKFi-U1V4p0afVucw_Jzv1oiFbH2bu#scrollTo=e4y4sQ78P_OM).
 :::

 Learn more: